FTPZibb/Respect-List/README.md

 Spec Official - Makes good bypasses, and is a nice guy in-general.

 Leo101 - Made good anticheats back when he still played/coded for Minecraft Servers.
 Great guy all around and very nice taught me a' lot of stuff when I couldn't do anything correctly.

+_Real - learned how to actually code, and is a pretty nice guy.